 2020 will go down as a year to remember for sure.
 The way this story ends is still unknown as of the time of this writing.
 I am writing this in a time where nearly every state is under some type of “Stay at Home” order due to the Covid 19 Virus.
-Staying at home at the end of March and early April is a very difficult task, especially with nature coming back to life in full force from the long, cold winter just endured.
+Staying at home at the end of March and all through April is a very difficult task indeed, especially with nature coming back to life in full force from the long, cold winter just endured.
 On the last weekend just before my home state of North Carolina’s order took place, I spent a Sunday afternoon on the Blue Ridge Parkway in NW North Carolina.
 I visited several areas in one of my favorite places to visit, Doughton Park.
 I was initially scouting for the potential starting place for a hike along Lovelace Creek for a waterfall adventure.
 Once this was done, I stayed in the area for some photos and to just “get away” from all of the Covid 19 news that was getting more depressing as the days went on.
 The weather was simply spectacular on this unusually warm early spring day.

 You may notice on the sign for Wildcat Rock, was also the same sign for Fodder Stack Trail.
 I had never taken the time to hike this Fodder Stack Trail or even look it up to see where it went…or so I thought.
 After looking it up, it was a short 1.2 mile or so out and back round trip that just hugs the top of the rim and goes around the Cove.
 Once at the end, there was nothing really there, but the open views of the cove along the way from the different angles were spectacular.
 On the way back, it hit me…..